tjelvar-olsson/biologists-guide-to-computing/source/managing-your-system.rst

 RedHat is a super solid Linux distribution created by Red Hat Inc, the first billion dollar open source company.

 RedHat based systems use the YUM package manager.
-To search for software using one can use the ``yum search`` command.
+To search for software one can use the ``yum search`` command.
 For example one could use the command below to search for the Git version control package.